Holborn Viaduct–Herne Hill line: History

 In the late 1850s, the East Kent Railway had ambitions to run passenger trains between Kent and London, but it did not own any railway lines in inner London.
 It reached an agreement with the London, Brighton and South Coast Railway (LB&SCR) in 1858 to use the Crystal Palace line originally built by the West End of London and Crystal Palace Railway from Beckenham Junction to Clapham Junction to access Battersea and (from 1860) Victoria.
-This arrangement incurred costly access fees, but it was necessary until the company obtained Parliamentary authority to build in London.
+This arrangement incurred costly access fees, but it was necessary until the company obtained parliamentary authority to build in London.

 Construction

-On 6 August 1860, the Metropolitan Extensions Act granted the London, Chatham and Dover Railway (LCDR; the successor to the East Kent company) the powers to extend the Chatham Main Line from Beckenham Junction to Battersea and to build a branch line from the Herne Hill to the City of London.
+On 6 August 1860, the London, Chatham and Dover Railway (Metropolitan Extensions) Act 1860 (23 & 24 Vict. c. clxxvii) granted the London, Chatham and Dover Railway (LCDR; the successor to the East Kent Railway Company) the powers to extend the Chatham Main Line from Beckenham Junction to Battersea and to build a branch line from Herne Hill to the City of London.

 After the main extension was built, the City Branch opened on 6 October 1863 from Herne Hill as far as Elephant & Castle, via Camberwell and Walworth Road.
 On 1 June 1864, the line had been extended to Blackfriars Bridge railway station (on the south bank of the River Thames) via Borough Road.
 Blackfriars Railway Bridge was then built across the Thames and a terminus for trains from the south opened at Ludgate Hill on 1 June 1865 (closed 3 March 1929).